PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ### How can I change the number of DaskExecutor workers based on a Parameter value?

-You can pass a Callable to the DaskExecutor that sizes the DaskExecutor dynamically at runtime.
+You can pass a callable to the DaskExecutor that sizes the DaskExecutor dynamically at runtime.

 ```python
 from prefect import Flow